mtbun/BulkMail/README.md

 	'password': 'Th1s1sThePassW0Rd'
 }
 ```
+4. Edit content in the smtp.py
-4. Edit your email_list file and add the addresses you want to send mail to
+5. Edit your email_list file and add the addresses you want to send mail to
-5. Run code
+6. Run code
 ```
 python3 smtp.py
 ```